 by Roberta Balagopal

-The “Worn out” version of burnout is when you want to achieve a goal but lack sufficient motivation.
+The “Worn out” version of burnout is when you want to achieve a goal but lack sufficient motivation and energy.
 You cope by giving up in the face of stress.

 “I really should get to work on this project.”

 “I wanted to start that work, but I was so tired I put it off.”

 “I don’t want to do a mediocre job of this, so I’m waiting til I feel completely ready.”

 There is a block between the desire to do the work and actually doing it, and this is something you’d need to figure out before you can carry on with achieving what you want to do.

 If you are struggling with feelings of being worn out at work, contact us for a chat.